sc0ttj/component/README.md

 ## Using the `Ctx` module

-If using a `<canvas>` to render components, you can **optionally** extend it using `Ctx`, which adds new drawing methods & shapes, save as image and video, a chainable API and more, all in 2.6kb.
+If using a `<canvas>` to render components, you can **optionally** extend it using `Ctx`, which adds new drawing methods & shapes, save as image and video, a chainable API and more, all in less than 3kb.

 Note that `Ctx` only extends the 2dContext of Component canvases - it won't affect or extend other `<canvas>` elements.